La madrastra (1981 TV series): Plot

 The series starts twenty years earlier when a group of Chilean friends travel for fun to Los Angeles, United States.
-One night in the hotel a gunshot is heard, and Marcia Jones (Jael Unger), the first to hear it, runs to the room where she heard the shot to find her friend Patricia dead on the floor of the room.
+One night in the hotel a gunshot is heard, and Marcia Jones (Jael Unger), the first to hear it, runs to the room where she heard the shot to find her friend Patricia dead on the floor.
 Marcia picks up the gun by accident, therefore becoming the sole murder suspect.
-Months later she's found guilty and sentenced to 20 years in prison in the United States.
-During the trial it's discovered that at the time of her death, Patricia was pregnant.
+Months later she is found guilty and sentenced to 20 years in prison in the United States.
+During the trial it is discovered that at the time of her death, Patricia was pregnant.
 Every friend Marcia thought she had shuns her, including her husband Esteban San Lucas (Walter Kliche), who leaves her in the United States and forces her to sign a marriage annulment.

 The story moves on to present day (1981), Marcia has now become a bitter woman who only maintains contact with her attorney, who has always believed in her innocence and tries to help her.
 Father Belisario (Tennyson Ferrada), a priest in Pomaire also remains in touch with Marcia and regularly sends her Chilean food and clay which Marcia uses to make highly-appraised figurines which had allowed her to generate a small fortune by herself.